Ping Shan Heritage Trail

 Ping Shan Heritage Trail is a heritage trail located in the Ping Shan area of Yuen Long District, in Hong Kong.
-The trail was inaugurated on 12 December 1993.
+The trail was opened on 12 December 1993.
 It passes through the villages of Hang Tau Tsuen, Hang Mei Tsuen and Sheung Cheung Wai and it includes several declared monuments and graded buildings.

 The Ping Shan Tang Clan Gallery and Heritage Trail Visitors Centre was opened in 2007.
 It is housed in the Old Ping Shan Police Station.

 Sights

 The trail has 14 historic buildings.
 The Ping Shan Tang Clan Gallery cum Heritage Trail Visitors Centre was opened in 2007.
 It is housed in the Old Ping Shan Police Station.

 Graded historic buildings

 The trails' Grade I historic building consists of Shut Hing Study Hall, built in 1874 by the Tang Clan to commemorate the ancestor, Tang Shut-hing, located in Tong Fong Tsuen (the rear hall was demolished in 1977); the Kun Ting Study Hall, built for students preparing for the imperial civil service examination; and the Ching Shu Hin, an L-shaped two-storey building adjoining Kun Ting Study Hall.
 It was constructed shortly after the completion of the Study Hall in 1870 and was used as a guest house.

 The Hung Shing Temple was constructed by the Tang Clan residing in Ping Shan.
 It was probably built in 1767 during the Qianlong reign of the Qing dynasty.
 The existing structure was rebuilt in 1866, followed by a substantial renovation in 1963.
 It is a Grade II historic building.
 The Yeung Hau Temple, located in Hang Tau Tsuen, is one of the six temples in Yuen Long dedicated to Hau Wong.
 It is a Grade III historic building.